Pine Grove Historical Museum: Pine Grove

 The grounds of Wisner's mansion included a large grove of pine trees, so Wisner named the property "Pine Grove."

 Pioneer Museum

-Located in the carriage house is the Pioneer Museum, which features a collection hand-made tools and farm implements from the late 1800s.
+Located in the carriage house is the Pioneer Museum, which features a collection of hand-made tools and farm implements from the late 1800s.

 Drayton Plains School

 In 1865, the Drayton Plains one-room schoolhouse was built at Monroe Road and Sashabaw Road in Drayton Plains, Michigan.
 The schoolhouse closed in 1920.

-In 1965, the schoolhouse was donated to the Pioneer Museum by Leonard Coates, and moved to Pine Grove.
+In 1965, the schoolhouse was donated to the Oakland County Pioneer and Historical Society by Leonard Coates, and moved to Pine Grove.
 It was restored to its late 1800s-era condition and now reflects the school in its original state, including school benches, a wood-burning stove and textbooks from 1860 to 1890.

 Research library

 The research library is located in the carriage house and contains many historical resources, including books, city directories, cemetery records, newspapers, and other local historical reference materials.